nilshoell/latex-template/README.md

 # LaTeX Thesis Template

 This LaTeX template was originally developed by Vel (vel@latextemplates.com) and Johannes Böttcher from [Latextemplates.com](http://www.latextemplates.com/template/masters-doctoral-thesis).
-After using it for several projects (together with [Christian Hauff](https://github.com/christianhauff)) and finally my bachelor thesis, I recognized that I made several changes to the original template to fit my purposes.
+After using it for several projects (together with [Christian Hauff](https://github.com/christianhauff)) and finally my bachelor and master thesis, I recognized that I made several changes to the original template to fit my purposes.

 This version is now optimized and prepared for the documentation of programming or software engineering works and comes with a lot of packages I found useful.